 All smoke alarms certified by our institute as reliable life-savers can be found here.

 Inside the housing (in VdS-approved devices always protected from insects by a grille - otherwise a frequent source of false alarms), a light beam invisible to us is generated.
 It aims past the corresponding receiver.
-But even the finest smoke particles, which rise at a very early stage of fire/smouldering, reflect the light.
-Then it also hits the receiver.
+But even the finest smoke particles rising at a very early stage of fire/smouldering reflect that light.
+Then it hits the receiver.

 This immediately triggers a loud alarm signal.
-By the way in a frequency officially certified as "annoying", which will even wake up deep sleepers safely.
+In a frequency officially certified as "annoying", which will even wake up deep sleepers.

 Why is this so important?
-Because at night our sense of smell is switched off.
-Not even the hydrogen cyanide gases produced by burning plastics would wake us then.
+Because at night our smelling sense is switched off.
+Not even the deadly hydrogen cyanide gases produced by burning plastics would wake us then.

-Click here for a "Sendung mit der Maus"- episode filmed at VdS - a little older, but still fully applicable.
-There you can also get important tips on how to behave in case of fire (or from our partners in the fire brigade).
+If you can understand German, click here for a famous Kid TV-episode filmed at VdS - a little older, but still fully applicable.
+There you can also get important tips on how to behave in case of fire.

 The rule here is: If one sounds an alarm, all of them join in.
 Relevant in larger or multi-family houses or those with thick walls/doors, if you cannot hear a single alarm safely everywhere.
 In short: one for all, all for one - and above all for your life and that of your family.